-Choosing the right trees for privacy in Michigan involves selecting species that thrive in the local climate while providing effective screening.
-The best options include evergreens and fast-growing deciduous trees that can create a natural barrier against noise and prying eyes.
+Choosing the right trees for privacy in Michigan involves selecting species that thrive in the Great Lakes climate while providing effective screening.
+The best options include evergreens and deciduous trees that grow tall and dense, ensuring your outdoor space remains secluded.

 |---|---|---|---|---|